-This is a gallery of fire lookout towers in the United States.
+This gallery presents a collection of fire lookout towers located throughout the United States.

 History